 The MCAT Chemistry and Physics section is often feared by test-takers.
-Throughout its 59 questions, students are asked to utilize knowledge from intro-level biology, organic and inorganic chemistry, physics, biochemistry, molecular biology, and much more.
-As intimidating as this sounds, going over high-quality MCAT Chemistry questions as part of your MCAT study schedule can significantly help build your confidence on this challenging section.
-Moreover, chemistry in many forms appears throughout the MCAT, so building your confidence is key to improving your total score as well.
+Going over high-quality MCAT chemistry questions as part of your MCAT study schedule can significantly help build your confidence in this challenging section.
 This blog is the ultimate guide to understanding what is assessed in the first section of the MCAT and how to successfully prepare for it.
-We also take a look at several MCAT chemistry and physics sample questions and provide expert breakdown of the answers.
+We also include several MCAT chemistry and physics sample questions and expert answers.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.